congcoi123/tenio-common/README.md

 [`TenIO`](https://github.com/congcoi123/tenio) is an open-source project to create multiplayer online games that includes a java NIO (Non-blocking I/O) based server specifically designed for multiplayer games, which supports UDP, TCP, Websocket, HTTP transports, and available simple client projects for quick development.

 This module provides common methods, classes for other modules to use.
-It supports the simple dependency injection mechanism and supplies the self-defined serialized and deserialized classes for transferring data through the network.
+It supports the simple dependency injection mechanism and supplies the self-defined serialized and deserialized processes for transferring data through the network.

 ## Dependencies
 ```txt